TuralNasirli/IDDA-OPEN-DATA/README.md

     "owner_org": '9b44b52f-2116-48c8-9565-d9dc026dca8f',   # This ID is unique for each publisher

 &nbsp;# organization and share by CKAN admin
-    "license_id": 'notspecified',
+    &nbsp;"license_id": 'notspecified',
-    "private": False, # if set False, it will be publicly available in portal "tag_string": directory_name  # Easy practice to generate TAG is using directory name }
+    &nbsp;"private": False, # if set False, it will be publicly available in portal &nbsp;"tag_string": directory_name  # Easy practice to generate TAG is using directory name }

 **3**. **Məlumat dəstində konkret faylın metaməlumatlarının doldurulması üçün element adları**.